build_table creates a one, two, three, ..., n-way table. It should be used

 This function and its family (build_mtable, build_qtable) is designed to

-which is the default format of data read with haven::read_sav
+which is the default format of data read with haven::read_sav/has the format

-is the default file function type of data from SPSS
+of .sav. .sav is the default file function type of data from SPSS and

 can be exported from popular survey providers such as Qualtrics.
 When you